sacloud/terraform-provider-sakura/docs/resources/eventbus_process_configuration.md

 - `credentials_wo_version` (Number) Version number for credentials.
 Change this when changing credentials.
 - `description` (String) The description of the EventBus ProcessConfiguration.
 The length of this value must be in the range [`1`-`512`]
 - `icon_id` (String) The icon id to attach to the EventBus ProcessConfiguration
+- `sakura_access_token_secret_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) The SimpleNotification/AutoScale access token secret for EventBus ProcessConfiguration.
+- `sakura_access_token_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) The SimpleNotification/AutoScale access token for EventBus ProcessConfiguration.
 - `simplemq_api_key_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) The SimpleMQ API key for EventBus ProcessConfiguration.
-- `simplenotification_access_token_secret_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) The SimpleNotification access token secret for EventBus ProcessConfiguration.
-- `simplenotification_access_token_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) The SimpleNotification access token for EventBus ProcessConfiguration.
 - `tags` (Set of String) The tags of the EventBus ProcessConfiguration.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))